Digital Safety and Wellbeing Resource Kete and Online Workshops Bundle

 Poster 1 Poster 2

-Empowering young people (Year 7 – 11) to critically think about challenges and incidents they may encounter online, and actions they can take.
+Empowering young people to think critically about any challenges or incidents online and the actions they can take.

-The tool can be used in a number of ways and is useful in exploring scenarios and proactive responses.
+The tool can be used in a number of ways and is useful in exploring scenarios.

 Digital Rights Framework